jundalisay/superb/content/en/research/newton/principia/book-1/sec-02/prop-04.md

 ### Corollary 6

-If the periodic times are in the sesquiplicate ratio of the radii, and therefore the velocities reciprocally in the subduplicate ratio of the radii, the centripetal forces will versely

-be in the duplicate ratio of the radii in and the contrary.
+If the periodic times are in the sesquiplicate ratio of the radii, and therefore the velocities reciprocally in the subduplicate ratio of the radii, the centripetal forces will be in the duplicate ratio of the radii inversely, and the contrary.

 ### Corollary 7

-Universally, if the periodic time is as any power radius R, and therefore the velocity reciprocally as the power the radius, the centripetal force will be reciprocally as the power the radius; and the contrary.
+Universally, if the periodic time is as any power Rn of the radius R, and therefore the velocity reciprocally as the power Rn-1 of the radius, the centripetal force will be reciprocally as the power R20-1 of the radius; and the contrary.

 ### Corollary 8

-The same things all hold concerning the times, the velocities, and forces by which bodies describe the similar parts of any similar figures as appears that have their centres in a similar position with those figures of the cases to demonstration those. the
+The same things all hold concerning the times, the velocities, and forces by which bodies describe the similar parts of any similar figures that have their centres in a similar position with those figures; as appears by applying the demonstration of the preceding cases to those.

-And the
-preceding
-by applying
-;
-application is easy, by only substituting the equable description of areas in the place of equable motion, and using the distances of the bodies from the centres instead of the radii.
+The application is easy, by only substituting the equable description of areas in the place of equable motion, and using the distances of the bodies from the centres instead of the radii.

 ### Corollary 9

 From the same demonstration it likewise follows, that the arc which a body, uniformly revolving in a circle by means of a given centri describes in any time, is a mean proportional between the petal force, diameter of the circle, and the space which the same body falling by the force would descend through in the same given time.